Jevkray/leetcode_codewars/README.md

 //In this section I'm post my solutions of task on leetcode and codewars

-//The naming rules are as follows *valid from 04.04.2023
+//The naming rules are as follows *valid from 05.04.2023
-- Tasks CodeWars - referred to as CW"task number"
+- Tasks CodeWars - referred to as CW"task number in the order of completion"
-- Tasks LeetCode - referred to as T"task number"L
+- Tasks LeetCode - referred to as LC"task number"

 --------------------------------------------------------------------------